 Particular subjects are many.
-Their respective histories and attainments are diverse.
+Their respective histories and attaingments are diverse.
 Their outlooks on the universe are disparate.
-Yet despite their multiplicity, their diversity, their disparateness, they as they actually are, constitute the starting-point for the process that leads to explicit metaphysics.
+Yet despite their multiplicity, their diversity, their disparateness, they as they actually are constitute the starting-point for the process that leads to explicit metaphysics.
 There is no use addressing minds that could be or should be but in fact are not, if one would encourage the genesis of explicit metaphysics in the minds that are.
-Just as metaphysics can exist only in a mind and can be produced only by the mind in which it is to be, so also metaphysics can begin only in minds that exist and it can proceed only from their actual texture and complexion.
-Bluntly, the starting-point of metaphysics is people as they are.
+Just as metaphysics can exist in only in a mind and can be is to be, produced only by the mind in which it $\not \not = \not =$ , so also metaphysics can begin only in minds that exist and it can proceed only from their actual texture and complexion.
+Eluntly, the starting-point of metaphysics is people as they are.

 Between this starting-point and the goal, there is the process.
 It is a process from latent through problematic to explicit metaphysics.
-People and they cannot avoid experience, cannot put off their intelligence, cannot renounce their reasonableness.
-But they may never have adverted to these concrete and factual inevitabilities.
-They may be unable to distinguish between them sharply, or discern the immanent order that binds them together, or find in them the dynamic structure that has generated all their scientific knowledge and all their common sense, or acknowledge is that dynamic structure a normative principle that governs the outcome of all inquiry, or discover in themselves other equally dynamic structures that can interfere with the detached and disinterested unfolding of the pure desire to know, or conclude to the polymorphism of their subjectivity and the untoward effects it can have upon their efforts to reach a unified view of the universe of proportionate being.
+People as they are present cannot avoid experience, cannot put off their intelligence, cannot renounce their reasonableness.
+But they need may never have adverted to these concrete and factual inevitabilities.
+They may be unable to distinguish between them sharply, or discern the immanent order that binds them together, or find/in them the dynamic structure that has generated all their scientific knowledge and all their common sense, or acknowledge in that dynamic structure a normative principle that poverns the outcome of all inquiry, or discover in themselves other equally dynamic structures that can interfere with the detached and disinterested unfolding of the pure desire to know, or conclude to the polymorphism of their subjectivity and the untoward effects it can have upon their efforts to reach a unified view of the universe of proportionate being.